Decoding the challenges of influencer marketing for luxury brands

 “The bedrock of any regulation is going to be evidence-based and the fact that the government has a sensation that things are worse in some quarters than the evidence would suggest […] isn’t necessarily born out by the data,” comments the IMTB’s Guthrie.

-Meanwhile, the ASA last year published a best practice guide for influencers covering transparency and consumer protection, and has implemented a ‘name and shame’ policy of publishing a list of influencers who have been found to regularly flout the rules around advertising transparency.
+Meanwhile, the ASA has published a best practice guide for influencers covering transparency and consumer protection.
+It has also implemented a ‘name and shame’ policy, which publishes a list of influencers who have been found to regularly flout the rules around advertising transparency.

-To date, just 26 influencers have appeared on the ‘name and shame’ list, with 22 having been removed after regular monitoring proved they had changed their disclosure practices.
+To date, just 26 influencers have appeared on the ‘name and shame’ list.
+23 have already been removed after regular monitoring proved they had changed their disclosure practices.

-However, many industry players argue the current regulations are unclear on two key points: influencers who double as business-owners and post about their own products, and the requirement to tag any content as an ad even the content post is outside the scope of an agreed contract.
+However, many industry players argue the current regulations are unclear on two key points: influencers who double as business owners and post about their own products, and the requirement to tag any content as an ad even if the content post is outside the scope of an agreed contract.

-Meanwhile, despite the widespread use of #ad on influencer marketing content in the UK today, the sheer volume of content and campaigns means many consumers still don’t fully comprehend influencer campaigncintent are ads, says Dorolti.
+Meanwhile, despite the widespread use of #ad on influencer marketing content in the UK today, the sheer volume of content and campaigns means many consumers still don’t fully comprehend influencer campaign content are ads, says Dorolti.

 That the UK has been an enthusiastic early adopter of influencer marketing on social media is reflected in the figures.
-Some 84% of UK Generation Z, and two thirds of Millennials, social media users follow influencers, with short form video the preferred content format.
+Some 84% of UK Gen Z and two-thirds of Millennials social media users follow influencers, with short-form video as the preferred content format.

 That said, Kolsquare data shows that although the UK market is awash with Instagram creators, it has been slower to take off on TikTok.
-The UK has 46K fewer influencers with +5K followers, and 3.3K fewer influencers with +100K followers on TikTok than France, and only marginally more than in Germany.
+The UK has 46K fewer influencers with 5K+ followers and 3.3K fewer influencers with 100K+ followers on TikTok than France and only marginally more than Germany.

 This reflects the entrenched position of Instagram in an already mature market.
 Kirby, for example, says her main focus is to create Reels for Instagram which she then posts to TikTok.